dczombera/Clox/README.md

 # Clox - Implementation of the Lox language in C

-This project consits of a compiler, virtual machine (VM), an interpreter and a garbage collector (GC) for the lox language.
-The compiler parses the source code and emits bytecode that in turn will be interpreted by the VM.
+This project consists of a scanner, compiler, virtual machine (VM), an interpreter and a garbage collector (GC) for the lox language.
+The compiler parses the source code and emits bytecode that in turn is interpreted by the VM.
 The lox language's syntax is a member of the C family.
-The langauge itself is dynamically typed and is pretty comapact.
+The language itself is dynamically typed and is pretty compact.
 Since the main goal of this project was to learn more about compiler and interpreter, it is by no means comprehensive.

 Some of the features included are:
 - Variable binding